azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 extractTableToAml(document, 'pg_catalog', window.location.href)
 ```

-This code extract the documentation from the page and format it in AML, ready to be used in Azimutt.
+This code extracts the documentation from the page and format it in AML, ready to be used in Azimutt.
 If you execute this JavaScript in the console of [pg_enum documentation](https://www.postgresql.org/docs/current/catalog-pg-enum.html), you will get this very nice result:

 ```aml
 pg_catalog.pg_enum | The pg_enum catalog contains entries showing the values and labels for each enum type.
 The internal representation of a given enum value is actually the OID of its associated row in pg_enum.\\nhttps://www.postgresql.org/docs/current/catalog-pg-enum.html